Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • Details of alternative dispute resolution proposals you have

-• Your proposed reply date, you should usually give 14 days for this
+• Your proposed reply date.
+You should usually give 14 days for this

 You are not required to use the Home Office’s standardised form and you can instead send your own letter of claim to the Home Office.
 It is highly recommended that you seek the assistance of an immigration professional with your letter of claim as the letter must provide all of the information outlined in the pre-action protocol.

-The letter of response
+The Letter of Response

 The pre-action protocol states that the Home Office should usually respond to your letter within 14 days.
 If they fail to do this, this will be taken into account and sanctions could be imposed unless there are good reasons for them not issuing a response in time.